iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 -----------

-This function returns the name of the child identified by its index, this can be used to iterate through all the children of an dict.
+This function returns the name of the child identified by its index, this can be used to iterate through all the children of a dict.
 The index corresponds to the key's position in the list of all keys, sorted in lexical order.
 The first index is 0.